numpy/numpy/doc/neps/nep-0023-backwards-compatibility.rst

 which code will start behaving differently, a ``FutureWarning`` should be used.
 Release notes, mentioning version number and using ``stacklevel`` should be done in the same way as for deprecation warnings.
-A ``.. versionchanged::`` directive can be used in the documentation to indicate when the behavior
+A ``.. versionchanged::`` directive shall be used in the documentation after the behaviour change was made to indicate when the behavior changed:
-changed:

 .. code-block:: python